Uniformity in association schemes and coherent configurations: cometric Q-antipodal schemes and linked systems: Four-class cometric Q-antipodal association schemes

 Recently, four-class cometric Q-antipodal Q-bipartite association schemes were shown to be equivalent to so-called real mutually unbiased bases, and a connection to Hadamard matrices was found in \cite{mub}.
 We also refer to \cite{abs} for connections between real mutually unbiased bases and association schemes.
 Here we shall derive the connection to Hadamard matrices, and see cometric Q-antipodal Q-bipartite four-class schemes as linked systems of Hadamard symmetric nets.

-So, let us consider a cometric Q-antipodal Q-bipartite four-class association scheme, and its eigenmatrix $Q$ in (\ref{Q-matrix}) with $m_3=(w-1)m_1=(w-1)f$ and $Q_{11}= \sqrt{ f(n-k_1)/k_1 }$ from Corollary \ref{CQantipparams}.
+So, let us consider a cometric Q-antipodal Q-bipartite four-class association scheme, and its eigenmatrix $Q$ in \eqref{Q-matrix} with $m_3=(w-1)m_1=(w-1)f$ and $Q_{11}= \sqrt{ f(n-k_1)/k_1 }$ from Corollary \ref{CQantipparams}.
 Since the scheme is cometric Q-bipartite, the column of $Q$ corresponding to a Q-polynomial generator has its $d+1$ distinct values symmetric about zero when ordered naturally \cite[Cor.
 4.2]{mmw}.
 In our case, this is either column one or column three, and in both cases it follows that $r=0$, $n=k+2$, and $n=2k_1$.
 This implies that $s=-2$, $f=\frac{n}{2}$, and the strongly regular graphs on the fibres are cocktail party graphs (complements of matchings).
-Now restrict to any dismantled scheme on $w'=2$ fibres; straightforward calculations show that this must correspond to a so-called Hadamard graph, an antipodal bipartite distance-regular graph of diameter four, cf. \cite[p19, 425]{bcn}.
+Now restrict to any dismantled scheme on $w'=2$ fibres; straightforward calculations show that this must correspond to a so-called Hadamard graph, an antipodal bipartite distance-regular graph of diameter four, cf. \cite[p.\ 19, 425]{bcn}.
 Such graphs correspond to Hadamard matrices; more precisely, the incidence structure between a pair of fibres is a Hadamard symmetric net (that is, a symmetric $(m,\mu)$-net with $m=2$).
 We thus obtain that cometric Q-antipodal Q-bipartite four-class association schemes are linked systems of Hadamard symmetric nets.
-Interesting examples of these are given by the extended Q-bipartite doubles of the Cameron-Seidel schemes (linked systems of symmetric designs) \cite{cs}.
-These have $n=2^{2k+1}$ and $w=2^{2k-1}+1$ (which is extremal) for $k\geq 2$.
-For more details and constructions, the correspondence to real mutually unbiased bases, and bounds on $w$, we refer to \cite{mub}.
+Interesting examples of these are given by the extended Q-bipartite doubles of the three-class uniform schemes corresponding to the known linked systems of symmetric designs of Section \ref{sec:threeclass}.
+We expect that the schemes that arise in this way from the construction by Holzmann, Kharaghani, and Orrick \cite[Thm.
+2.7]{hadi} of real unbiased Hadamard matrices are the same as those coming from the mutually unbiased bases constructed by Wojcan and Beth \cite{wb}, but we have not checked the details.
+For more on the correspondence to real mutually unbiased bases, and bounds on $w$, we refer to \cite{mub}.

 On the other hand, we can characterize the cometric Q-antipodal Q-bipartite four-class association schemes as follows.